frsyuki/spread/README.md

       3        mynode06      192.168.0.16:18900         1     active

 If the data is not lost, just restart the fault server.
-Otherwise, run a new server using the same --nid and --rsid option with the crashed server.
+Otherwise, run a new server using the same *--nid* and *--rsid* option with the crashed server.

-Then confirm that the status is went back to "active".
+Then confirm that the status is went back to **active**.

     $ spreadctl csaddr nodes
     nid            name                 address   replset      state